Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 Naturally, you need to wear a black tie.
 That is the name of this dress code, after all!

-A solid black necktie with a Windsor knot is sufficient for most of these events.
-Especially if the event has the sign “optional” next to the black tie.
+A solid black necktie with a Windsor knot is sufficient for most occasions, especially if the event has the sign “optional” next to the black tie.

 If you are attending a classic event, however, then you must wear a black bow tie.

 A clip-on tie is never ok for a grown man.
 Your bow tie needs to be hand-tied.
-If you’re not sure which style to choose, go with the standard one or the jumbo butterfly.
+If you’re unsure which style to choose, go with the standard one or the jumbo butterfly.

-The material of the bow tie is traditionally the same as your lapel, but these days there is more flexibility on this.
+The bow tie material is traditionally the same as your lapel, but these days there is more flexibility on this.

 Black, patent leather shoes are the number one choice for a black suit.
 There are a few options in style, though Oxford lace-up shoes are the classic choice.